webpack/changelog-v5/README.md

 `export *` has been improved to track more info and do no longer flag the `default` export as used.

+`export *` will now show warnings when webpack is sure that there are conflicting exports.

 `import()` allows to manually tree shake the module via `/* webpackExports: ["abc", "default"] */` magic comment.

 ## Development Production Similarity